unstoppabledomains/browseth/README.md

   * These packages expose a standard set of functionality that one might need to interact with ethereum.
-  * Support is tenativly the same as the rpc nodes.
+  * Support is tentatively the same as the rpc nodes.

 - ### `apis`